clairview/clairview/clairvm/README.md

-# HogVM
+# ClairVM

-A HogVM is a 🦔 that runs Hog bytecode.
+A ClairVM is a 🦔 that runs Hog bytecode.
 It's purpose is to locally evaluate Hog/QL expressions against any object.

 ## Hog bytecode